Data denormalization

 parent

-: This specifies the RDI data stream for the parent entities.
-Typically, you only need to supply the parenttable
+: This specifies the config of the parent entities.
+You only need to supply the parenttable

-: The field in the parent entity that stores the unique ID (foreign key) of the parent entity.child_key
+: The field in the parent entity that stores the unique ID (foreign key) of the parent entity.
+This can't be a composite key.child_key

-: The field in the child entity that stores the unique ID (foreign key) of the parent entity.
-You only need to add this attribute if the name of the child's foreign key field is different from the parent's.path
+: The field in the child entity that stores the unique ID (foreign key) to the parent entity.
+You only need to add this attribute if the name of the child's foreign key field is different from the parent's.
+This can't be a composite key.path

 : The JSONPath for the map where you want to store the child entities.
 The path must start with the$